 Intel has indicated not one but two new chips—a 14nm chip for desktops, known as Coffee Lake, alongside the 10nm Cannon Lake—will launch sometime before the end of the year.

 A dispute between Intel and security expert John McAfee over the use of his name for another company is headed for settlement talks, according to court records.

 Intel realizes there's a limit to Moore's Law and is already investing in technologies to drive computing beyond today's PCs and servers.

 Privacy advocates are claiming in court that an FBI hacking operation to take down a child pornography site was unconstitutional and violated international law.

 At Mobile World Congress later this month, Nokia will show off what it calls WING (worldwide IoT network grid), a virtual global infrastructure that may include multiple carrier networks and satellite systems

 Ford plans to spend $1 billion over the next five years on the development of an artificial intelligence system for driverless cars.

 Plus South Park is delayed a second time, Bard's Tale IV shows off its combat, and about a million other trailers inside.
 This is gaming news for February 6 through 10.

 Begone, Steam Greenlight's spammy voting system.
 Fill out an application for Steam Direct, pay a fee, and you're done.
 Like "applying for a bank account," Valve says.

-Enjoy the best of PCWorld.com in a curated Enhanced Edition for Android and iOS, or in a PDF Replica Edition.
+Enjoy the best of PCWorld.com in a curated Digital Edition for Android and iOS.